deepsquare-io/grid/docs/workflow/06-deepsquare-portal/03-available applications.md

 - Streamlined workflow creation and editing
 - Develop custom applications with ease
-- Intuitive JSON-based interface for resource allocation and task management
+- Intuitive user interface for resource allocation and task management

 ## Upscaling